MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 To make a business process flow available for people to use, you must order the process flow, enable security roles, and activate it.

 **Set Process Flow Order**
- When you have more than one business process flow for an entity (record type), you’ll need to set which process is automatically assigned to new records..
+ When you have more than one business process flow for a table (row type), you’ll need to set which process is automatically assigned to new records..
 In the command bar, select **Order Process Flow**.
 For new records or records that do not already have a process flow associated with them, the first business process flow that a user has access to is the one that will be used.

 **Enable Security Roles**
 Users have access to a business process flow depending on the privilege defined on the business process flow in the security role assigned to the user.